a2stuff/a2d/notes/SmartPort.md

 * Unrelated: is slot 5 remapping (for non-SP but block devices) handled?
 Should it be?
   * $Cn07 != 0 means generic block device (not SmartPort), $CnFE bits 4-5 = DevCnt (etc)
   * Calls driver directly (does it???)
+    * Apparently the requirement is that if your generic block device supports more than 2 devices you are required to understand the mapping used in P8, i.e. "if driver is called but not your slot, add 2 to the drive number"

 [^1]: DeskTop works around other limitations in ProDOS-8 in a small number of ways:
-  * Formatting disks in Disk ][ drives - uses a code library and talks directly to the hardware
+  * Formatting disks in Disk ][ drives - uses a code library (from Apple) and talks directly to the hardware
   * Reading/writing GS/OS "case bits" for files and volumes - uses `READ_BLOCK`/`WRITE_BLOCK`
   * Moving files within a volume - done by (a) using `CREATE` to create a file at the destination path, (b) swapping directory entries using directory iteration and `READ_BLOCK`/`WRITE_BLOCK`, and finally (c) using `DESTROY` on the source path